maxwellfoley/qihardware.org/_drafts/wheres-the-ethereum-hashrate.md

 ### Claims

+- 13-15% of global hashrate is ASIC (from supply chain, needs evidence)
 - Bitmain E3 mass production
 - Innosilicon A10 was only in testing
 - Linzhi, no chip or machine at present